superstarlifter/doc/docs/how_to/cvalues.md

+## Change the number of data points on a chart
+Updating the number of data points can expand or contract the chart allowing users to have an appropriate view of the data.

 ## How to change the number of data points on a chart

 To define the number of values (e.g. columns, points) on a chart: